Coningsby: Geography

+Climate

+A temperature of 40.3 C, which is the highest temperature ever recorded in the UK, occurred on 19 July 2022 at Coningsby.
+The lowest temperature recorded since 1978 was -13.3 C on 11 February 2012.

 Education

 Coningsby St Michael's C of E Primary School is on School Lane.
 The secondary school is Barnes Wallis Academy, the Gartree Community School, is just outside the Coningsby boundary in Tattershall, near the A153.
 Queen Elizabeth's Grammar School provides sixth form education to pupils graduating from Gartree and other secondary modern schools.

 RAF Coningsby Nursery and Kids Club provides childcare for military personnel and the community.

 The nearest further education college is in Boston.
 In late March 2008, renovation of the Tattershall/Coningsby Library included a small learning centre provided by Boston College.

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter, BBC East Midlands and ITV Central can also be received from the Waltham TV transmitter.

+Local radio stations are BBC Radio Lincolnshire on 94.9 FM, Greatest Hits Radio Lincolnshire on 102.2 FM, and Hits Radio Lincolnshire which broadcasts on DAB.

+Lincolnshire Echo is the town's local newspaper.

 Parish church

 Coningsby is overlooked by the tower of its 15th-century parish church, St Michael's, with its one-handed clock face.
 The face is painted directly onto the wall of the tower and was probably installed in the 17th century.
 It is 16+1/2 ft in diameter and its hand is nearly 9 ft long.
 The driving weights are large stones and its pendulum swings once every two seconds.
 The pendulum is not attached to the clock but some distance away, linked by a connecting rod.
 There are three wheels in the timekeeping mechanism, which needs winding once a day.
 The tower on which the clock face is painted is on the outside of the building.
 There is an arched passage under the tower which is part of a public footpath from the A153 High Street to the school in School Lane, through the churchyard.

 There is also a canonical sundial, dating from the 12th century, on the south wall of the church.

 In 1730, Britain's youngest Poet Laureate, Laurence Eusden who was appointed aged thirty, was buried in the church where he had been Rector.
 Two decades later another poet, John Dyer, was appointed as Rector and while living in the village completed his poem "The Fleece".
 He died there of consumption (tuberculosis) in 1757, and was buried without memorial in the church chancel.
+England international footballer Beaumont Jarrett was curate there from 1878 to 1882.